Sunny With a High Near 91

 Tuesday

-A chance of showers and thunderstorms.
+A slight chance of showers and thunderstorms.
 Mostly sunny, with a high near 84.
+Breezy.

 Whatever the weather, have a wonderful day!